Extracting Teeth to Restore Smiles

-Before the art of dental restoration became as advanced as it is today, extracting teeth was a much more common solution to dealing with tooth problems.
-Today, however, you have a wide range of options for addressing several types of concerns with your teeth, including fillings to treat tooth decay and dental crowns to protect and fortify damaged teeth.
-However, there are still times when extracting a tooth is the only way to remove a serious threat to your smile and restore your good oral health.
+Before the art of dental restoration became as advanced as it is today, extracting teeth was often the go-to solution for various tooth problems.
+In modern dentistry, Tooth Extraction is now considered a last resort, thanks to a wide range of options for addressing several types of concerns with your teeth.
+These include fillings to treat tooth decay and dental crowns to protect and fortify damaged teeth.
+However, there are still instances when Tooth Extraction becomes necessary as the only viable way to remove a serious threat to your smile and restore your good oral health.

 When Is Tooth Extraction Necessary?